Happy New Year Email Message Ideas and Examples

 A simple “thank you” goes a long way.
 It’s true that thanking each of your customers personally is impossible.
 But email personalization techniques can do the trick.
 Add the subscriber’s name and other data to the message, and it will feel more special to them.
 Let the CEO or other high-level employees write something to double the effect.

-Airbnb’s New Year thank-you email is a short and at the same time heartfelt message.
+Malaya Organics sent a short New Year thank-you email with a heartfelt message.
 It contributes to a warm, loyal company-client relationship.
-Several great details about this campaign: the name of the subscriber at the top, founders’ first names only and signatures, and the overall hand-written letter impression.
+Several great details about this campaign: founder photo, first name and signature, and the overall hand-written letter feel.

 Send next year’s predictions